rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 Not every Sophos detection generated a Threat Graph during the lab.

-Some detections provided useful investigation data such as detection metadata, process information, and Process Lineage without providing a Threat Graph.
+- Some detections still provided useful investigation data through detection metadata, process information, and Process Lineage without a Threat Graph.

-This was an important observation: **the absence of a Threat Graph does not mean the activity was not detected.** The investigation view depends on the detection and telemetry available for that event.
+- This was an important observation: the absence of a Threat Graph does not mean the activity was not detected or that investigation cannot continue.

 ---

 ## 💡 Key Takeaways

-- **Detection is only the beginning** — investigation requires additional context to understand what happened.
+- Detection is only the beginning — investigation requires additional context to understand what happened.
-- **Context matters** — process, user, file, endpoint, and lineage information make detections more useful.
+- Context matters — process, user, file, endpoint, and detection information make investigations more useful.
-- **Protection happens at multiple stages** — Sophos can combine web protection, endpoint protection, detection, and remediation.
+- Protection happens at multiple stages — Sophos can combine web protection, endpoint protection, detection, and remediation.
-- **Different platforms investigate differently** — working with Sophos after Falcon helped me understand that similar EDR capabilities can be presented very differently.
+- Different platforms investigate differently — working with Sophos helped me understand that similar EDR capabilities can be presented in different ways.
-- **SOC analysis is about connecting evidence** — the useful question is not only what was detected, but what happened, who was involved, what evidence exists, and what response followed.
+- SOC analysis is about connecting evidence — the question is not only what was detected, but what happened, what evidence exists, and what response followed.

 ---

 ## ✅ Conclusion

-This project helped me understand Sophos not simply as an endpoint protection product, but as a platform for connecting protection, detection, investigation, identity, and response.
+This project helped me understand Sophos not simply as an endpoint protection product, but as a security platform that connects protection, detection, investigation, identity, and response.

 The lab also showed me how investigation workflows can differ between security platforms.
 Working through these scenarios helped me focus less on whether an alert appeared and more on the evidence available to understand the activity and determine what happened.